STH News - Basketball History

 Origin of the basketball hoop

 Like the game in general, the basketball hoop has also undergone an evolution.
-The only thing that remained constant was the height - this is how the basketball hoop we know today came about.
+The only thing that remained constant was the height; this is how the basketball hoop we know today evolved.

-Initially, peach baskets mounted on the hall wall served as targets.
+Initially, peach baskets mounted on the wall of the hall served as targets.

-To prevent too much physical contact near the basket, the baskets were hung at 3.05 meters from the start - something that has not changed today.
+To prevent excessive physical contact near the basket, the baskets were hung at 3.05 meters from the start - a distance that has remained unchanged today.

 As a ladder was initially required to retrieve the ball from the basket after a successful throw, robust basket constructions made of heavy steel became established.